Is it time to Ghost instead of Wordpress?

 This is the most horrible code you can imagine.
 Ghost loves javascript.

-Javascripts that mess up your browser’s processing, resulting in jerky scrolling!
-In 2024.
-Who wants jerky scrolling?
+Javascript that messes up your browser’s processing, resulting in jerky scrolling!

 Ghost is a joke.
 Avoid at all costs.
 Spend a few weeks learning WordPress instead and find a good host for both your domains and your wordpress installations.

-You get much more freedom with your own WordPress installation at a reputable host, and it’s not more complicated than Ghost.
+You get much more freedom with your own WordPress installation at a reputable host, and it’s not more complicated to use than Ghost.
 If you find a responsive host/ISP who replies quickly to your support questions it’s miles better than the small Ghost team, who take days to reply to a question.

 Don’t use WordPress.com though, it’s a giant money pit / subscription scam, where they charge you for every little extra feature.